 For these competitors, Mt.
 Cameroon isn’t just a race.
 It’s their best shot at achieving fame and fortune in a country short on both.
 For former champion John Ekema, it’s a chance to relive fading glory through his son.
 For two-time champion Dominique Tedjiozem, attacked by rivals during the 2002 race, it’s a chance for vengeance.

-All the competitors’ hopes and aspirations come together on the biggest sporting day in Cameroon.
+In Volcanic Sprint, all the competitors’ hopes and aspirations come together on the biggest sporting day in Cameroon.
 The winners will achieve lifelong fame.
 But nearly half of all runners will quit the race…conquered by Mt.
 Cameroon.

 Watch the full film on iTunes or Amazon Prime.